About the Archive

 Bradford Young Curators are a diverse group of aspiring creative professionals, part of Impressions Gallery’s nationally-acclaimed youth programme, New Focus.
 Over an 18-month period, the group received guidance from Impressions and a cohort of mentors, including photographers, curators and archivists, in order to develop the Bradford Family Album archive and the exhibition Make Yourself at Home.

-The young curators took part in all aspects of the project working with communities to collect archival images, liaising with artists on the production of commissioned work, and steering the design of the exhibition and archive.
+The young curators worked with communities to collect archival images, liaised with artists on the production of commissioned work, and steered the design of the exhibition and archive.

 Project Mentors

-Bradford Young Curators were guided by a diverse team of mentors to develop Bradford Family Album and the exhibition Make Yourself at Home: Stories from Bradford.
+Bradford Young Curators were guided by a diverse team of mentors to develop Bradford Family Album and Make Yourself at Home.

 The Project Mentors are: